A weekly blog to enlighten, encourage and equip Christian business leaders to lead their business using Biblical Business Principles.

 4. Christian employers have a responsibility to meet the minimum needs of employees.

 Masters (employers), provide your slaves (employees) with what is right and fair, because you know that you also have a Master in heaven.
 Colossians 4:1 NIV

 Forums Ministry News

-Business By the Book Workshops are an excellent way to learn and review Biblical Business Principles.
+The Business By the Book Workshop is an excellent way to learn and review Biblical Business Principles.
 To view a promotional video, go to http://www.crown.org/cart/videos/BI277/BBTBMed.asp

-Forums Groups help one-another solve difficult business issues using Biblical Business Principles through prayer, counsel, support, and accountability in a confidential environment.
-For additional information go to http://forums.cbmc.com If you’re interested in exploring joining a Forum Group, or know someone who might be interested, email firstname.lastname@example.org or email@example.com
+Existing Groups are in Metro North and Bel Air.
+If you’re interested in exploring joining a Forum Group, or know someone who might be interested, email email@example.com or firstname.lastname@example.org

 Office & Cell 443-248-0377